 Kelly’s primary role focuses on teaching and research at Texas A&M University.
 She is Co-PI for the CHAI project, supporting innovation in the adolescent healthcare setting.
 In her spare time she plays with the kids, dogs and is learning how to manage a mini-farm.

-Dr. Garney is an Assistant Professor in the Department of Health and Kinesiology at Texas A&M University and the Principal Investigator of the CHAI Project.
+Dr. Garney is an Assistant Professor in the Department of Health Behavior at Texas A&M University and the Principal Investigator of the CHAI Project.
 Her expertise is in community-based research and evaluation, with an emphasis in ecological and systems approaches to public health problems.

 Postdoctoral Research Associate